pascallaliberte/sharpen.page/index.md

 **You want your thing to be remarkable, _remark-worthy_.**

-So you know you'll make a page that highlights the pain, and shows some ways forward, and humbly shows how your thing can be of help, and what to do next.
+So you know you'll make a [page that highlights the pain][minimum-struggle], and shows some ways forward, and humbly shows how your thing can be of help, and what to do next.
 A little like this page you're reading right now.

+[minimum-struggle]: {% post_url 2019-10-25-minimum-to-get-struggle-based-landing-page %}

 ## A New Structure for Your Site